 If the drool rash starts to itch, it is important to cover your baby's hands with soft, cotton mittens and clip their nails.
 The mittens will help to prevent their little fingers from scratching the affected area.

 LEMYKA offers a series of baby therapy lotions that relieve irritated skin from drool rash.
-Our Hydrating Cream and Healing Lotion all are formulated with natural ingredients that work to stop itching, moisturize dry or raw skin, and reduce inflammation.
+Our Hydrating Cream and Healing Lotion all are formulated with natural ingredients that work to stop itching.
+Both are great moisturizers for dry, raw skin.
+Antioxidants in our drool rash creams help to reduce inflammation.
 Use one of these products or combine them together for optimal results.

 Usually drool rash will go away on its own or with the help of these remedies.
-However if the rash is persistent for weeks or starts to crack and gets infected, visit your pediatrician for further guidance.
+However if the rash is persistent for weeks or starts to crack and gets infected, please consult your pediatrician for further guidance.